-You already know that whole grains are beneficial for staying healthy and for helping to keep you satisfied beginning on Phase 2 of your weight-loss journey, but if you’re always eating the same ones you could easily end up getting bored with them.
-Your best bet is to switch up your grains every once in a while and try something new.
-Barley is an often overlooked but versatile and delicious grain that is a particularly rich source of dietary fiber (particularly the soluble fiber known as beta-glucan), protein, and B vitamins if you buy the hulled variety.
+You already know that whole grains are beneficial for staying healthy and for helping to keep you satisfied beginning on Phase 2 of your weight-loss journey.
+But if you’re always eating the same ones, you could easily end up getting bored with them.
+Your best bet is to switch up your grains often, trying those you haven’t had before.
+Barley is an often overlooked but versatile and delicious grain that is a particularly rich source of dietary fiber (particularly the soluble fiber known as beta-glucan), protein, and B vitamins if you buy the unrefined hulled variety.

 The two most common types of barley are refined pearl barley and unrefined hulled barley.
-As with refined flour, pearl barley loses its outer hull and bran layer when milled, exposing the pearl-colored balls that give "pearl barley" its name.
-Unfortunately, this process also removes much of the grain's nutritional content.
-"Hulled" barley, on the other hand, has only the outer hull removed and therefore still has its nutritious bran layer intact, making it an excellent source of dietary fiber.
-It's also rich in iron and thiamin, as well as some essential trace minerals.
-While pearl barley is readily available at most grocery stores, you may have to look in health food or specialty-food stores to locate the more nutritious hulled barley.
+As with refined flour, pearl barley loses its outer hull and bran layer when milled, exposing the pearl-colored balls that give “pearl barley” its name.
+Unfortunately, this process also removes much of the grain’s nutritional content.
+“Hulled” barley, on the other hand, has only the outer hull removed and therefore still has its nutritious bran layer intact, making it an excellent source of dietary fiber.
+It’s also rich in iron and thiamin, as well as some essential trace minerals.
+While pearl barley is readily available at most grocery stores, you may have to look in health-food or specialty-food stores to locate the more nutritious hulled barley.
 Scotch barley, also known as pot barley, is also available in many supermarkets; it too is a less refined version than pearl, with part of the bran layer remaining after milling.
 You can also find barley flakes and barley flour in some markets.